jfcere/ngx-markdown/README.md

 ## Configuration

-To activate [Prism.js](http://prismjs.com/) synthax highlight you will need to choose a css theme file from `node_modules/prismjs/themes` directory and add it to your application along with `@types/prismjs` types file.
+To activate [Prism.js](http://prismjs.com/) syntax highlight you will need to choose a css theme file from `node_modules/prismjs/themes` directory and add it to your application along with `@types/prismjs` types file.

 > Note that you can also find additional themes by browsing the web such as [Prism-Themes](https://github.com/PrismJS/prism-themes) or [Mokokai](https://github.com/Ahrengot/Monokai-theme-for-Prism.js) for example.